Hello, I’m Danae.

 You can buy a robe from MACq 01 Storytelling Hotel for $130AUD.

-They’re very large and heavy – great for Winter – and have a touch of Assassins Creed and Cobra about them.
+They’re very large, long and heavy – great for Winter – and have a touch of Assassins Creed and Cobra about them.

-Oh, by the way.
-There are BOLD GREEN LINKS in this blog site which I guarantee will only take you to:
+There are images and BOLD AQUA LINKS in this travel blog which I guarantee will only take you to trustworthy sites such as: